prominence-eosc/docs/kv.md

   nav: "kv"
 ---

-A key-value store is available through the REST API using the same credentials (i.e. access token).
+A key-value store is available through the REST API using the standard credential, i.e. access token.
 This allows users to
 store an arbitrary number of key-value pairs.
 Currently values are limited to 16 KB each.
 Jobs can access the key-value store (both read and write access) and it can also be accessed externally.
 The following operations are available:
-* Creating a key
+* Create a key
-* Getting the value of a key
+* Get the value of a key
+* List keys
-* Deleting a key or group of keys
+* Delete a key or group of keys

-Data can be stored in hierarchically organized directories, e.g.
+Data can be stored in hierarchically organized directories, for example:
 ```
-/input
-  /param1
-  /param2
-  /param3
-/output
-  /value1
-  /value2
+/input/param1
+/input/param2
+/input/param3
+/output/value1
+/output/value2
 ```

 Example uses:
 * Storing input data or input parameters for jobs
-* Storing the output from a job if it's a single number or small file
+* Storing the output from a job if it's a single number, group of numbers or small file
 * Enabling jobs to pass information to other jobs

 Note that all keys are private to each user.
-Values can be in any ASCII or binary format (internally stored base64-encoded).
+Values can be in any ASCII or binary format (they are internally stored base64-encoded).

 ## Access from within jobs
-Use the provided access token (available from the `PROMINENCE_TOKEN` environment variable to authenticate against the key-value store rest API.
+To access the key-value store from within jobs use the provided access token, available from the `PROMINENCE_TOKEN` environment variable, to authenticate against the REST API.

 For example, here we use curl to store the string `example string` with key `/mykey/path/example`:
 ```